Pelvic Floor Dysfunction (PFD) and How to Treat It

 Symptoms & Causes of PFD

 Although this condition predominately affects females, 16% of males also suffer from PFD.
 Due to the severity of this muscular dysfunction, there are a wide range of symptoms and conditions that are known to correlate with this condition.
 For example, women with PFD can experience symptoms such as chronic pelvic pain that radiates in the groin, abdomen and back, painful sexual intercourse, strong or frequent urge to urinate, burning during urination, urinary incontinence, vaginal burning, painful menstruation, muscle spasms, and Irritable Bowel Syndrome.
 The tissues surrounding the pelvic organs may also have increased or decreased sensitivity as a result.
-While there are many different factors that can contribute to PFD, in many cases an underlying cause cannot be discovered and so today are still being researched.
-Unlike most other muscle control issues, pelvic floor dysfunction does not seem to be related to any neurological disorders, and can be looked at as a blessing in disguise.
+While there are many different factors that can contribute to PFD, in many cases an underlying cause cannot be discovered easily, and the issue is still being researched.
+Unlike most other muscle control issues, pelvic floor dysfunction does not seem to be related to any neurological disorders and can be looked at as a blessing in disguise.
 Some doctors have found certain conditions that can be linked to the damage and weakening of the pelvic floor muscles and connective tissue.
 Those conditions from most common to least are child birth, trauma to the pelvic region, Interstitial Cystitis, nerve damage, pelvic surgery and obesity.
 It has been found that over 50% of women who have given birth are affected by some form of pelvic floor dysfunction.

 Mental Health and PFD